craftingcity/The-Known-World/Game Notes/Mechanics/Custom Class - Psion.md

 At sixth level, you may access a number of Effort fueled ectoplasmic Reactions, listed as follows by ascending Effort cost;
 	- For one Effort, you form a phantasmal shard of ectoplasm in your hand.
 This weapon deals 2d4 psychic damage, and is magical.
 It has the *light*, *quick*, and *thrown* tags, a melee range of 5ft and a *thrown* range of 20/40 feet.
 	- For one Effort, you form a small ectoplasmic multitool in your hand.
 This ectoplasmic-multitool can be used as a set of Tinker's Tools or Thieves Tools.
-	- For two Effort, you may form a protective field of ectoplasm around you that grants you advantage on the next Saving Throw you make.
+	- For two Effort, you form a protective field of ectoplasm around you that grants you advantage on the next Saving Throw you make.
 	- For three Effort, when you or an ally within 30ft of you is the target of an attack, you form an ectoplasmic distraction or blockade, imposing disadvantage on the Attack.

 #### The Lies of Reality